prestonr83/TIL/Azure/appservice-vnet-integration.md

 When using gateway integration if you need to peer to another vnet the following must be configured.

 **!!
-Any changes to routes in the vnet integration requires a Network Sync performed on the App plan !!**
+Any changes to routes in the vnet integration may require a Network Sync performed on the App plan !!**

 ### Source Vnet
 Ensure that the peering has the following set